-- Accommodation: The US doesn’t have many hostels.
+Accommodation – The US doesn’t have many hostels.
 Outside major cities, you’ll just find cheap hotels and motels.
-Hostels cost between $15-30 per night for a dorm room.
-Cheap motels and hotels cost begin at $35 per night.
-Hotels in cities start at $60 per night.
+Hostels cost between $15-30 USD per night for a dorm room.
+Cheap motels and hotels cost begin at $35 USD per night.
+Hotels in cities start at $60 USD per night.
 The US is very vast and prices fluctuate a lot depending on what region you’re in.

-- Food: Food in America is very cheap.
-Between fast food and cheap delis, you can eat really cheap.
-Fast food will cost you $6 per meal (unless you go after the dollar menu), restaurants like Applebee’s will cost around $10-15 per meal.
-Sandwich shops are around $5 dollars and nice sit down restaurants begin around $15 dollars.
+Food – Food in America is very cheap.
+Between fast food and cheap delis, you can eat really well on a budget.
+Fast food will cost you $6 USD per meal (unless you go after the dollar menu), mid-range restaurants like Applebee’s will cost around $10-15 USD per meal.
+Sandwich shops are around $5 USD, and nice sit down restaurants begin around $15 USD.

 Money Saving Tips

-- Cook – The United States has some of the cheapest food in the developed world.
-Go grocery shopping: eat for less than $40 USD per week, and save a lot of money.
+Cook – The United States has some of the cheapest food in the developed world.
+Grocery shopping for less than $40 USD per week can save a lot of money.

-- Couchsurfing – The Couchsurfing movement started in the United States and the free accommodation offered can make up for the lack of hostels.
+Couchsurfing – The Couchsurfing movement started in the United States, and free accommodation offered can make up for the lack of hostels.
 You’ll find plenty of hosts throughout the country who will show you around their town and let you stay for free.

 Top Things to See and Do